aelkhair/aelkhair.github.io/_pages/about.md

 Amine EL KHAIR is a Data Scientist trained in Artificial Intelligence, Deep Learning, Machine Learning and their applications, currently working at DataFab in Paris.

 His research focuses on time series forcasting and anomaly detection.
-Apart from Machine Learning, he have a keen interest in Financial Derivatives and Risk Management and Commodity Market (Paper and Physical Trading).
+Apart from Machine Learning, he have a keen interest in Financial Derivatives and Risk Management and Commodity Market (Paper and Physical).

 During his studies, he ranked 21<sup>st</sup> at The European Finance Cup in 2017 (organised by CACIB and EDHEC with 2400+ participants).